Nature-based solutions knowledge gaps

 • Impact assessment

-• Ecosystem-based agriculture management
+• Ecosystem-based agricultural management

 Sustainable Tourism: interrelations between environmental pressures, sustainable responses and the future of tourism development within protected natural areas.
 The potential of sustainable tourism in the process of restoration of ecological integrity and enhancement of local and indigenous community wellbeing should be further explored.
 Likewise, there is a need for further research on the governance structures, management and planning related to sustainable tourism to foster the resilience of natural protected areas and safeguarding of sensitive ecosystems through NBS.
 Desk Study Institutional publication